-Children are innocent and curious creatures, and the younger they are, the more vulnerable their innocence and curiosity makes them.
-Children are naturally attracted to animals and may not really understand the difference between the stuffed doggy on their bed and the next door neighbor's cantankerous, aging Chihuahua.
-In these situations, both the child's unfamiliarity with the dog and the dog's unfamiliarity with children could result in serious injuries for the child.
+Children are innocent and curious creatures, and the younger they are, the more vulnerable their innocence and curiosity make them.
+Children are naturally attracted to animals and may not really understand the difference between the stuffed doggy on their bed and the next-door neighbor’s cantankerous, aging Chihuahua.
+In these situations, both the child’s unfamiliarity with the dog and the dog’s unfamiliarity with children could result in serious injuries for the child.

 If your child is bitten by a dog, it is vital that you contact an experienced Seattle dog bite lawyer familiar with the dog injury laws in your state.
-For those living in Washington State, the legal team at the Seattle area offices of Pendergast Law has been successfully representing the families of children bitten by dogs for over 40 years.
-For your child's sake, let us put our experience and knowledge to work on your case and get you the compensation you and your child deserve.
+For those living in Washington, the legal team at the Seattle area offices of Pendergast Law has been successfully representing the families of children bitten by dogs for nearly 30 years.
+For your child’s sake, let us put our experience and knowledge to work on your case and get you the compensation you and your child deserve.

 Because of the proximity of a dog’s mouth to the head of a child, most bite injuries are to the face, neck, and head areas.
 Also, a dog’s natural hunting instincts are to attack the throat.
 Some common injuries children suffer from dog bites include: